 But our current situation is the exact opposite; the systems are up, the lines are active, the roads are clear, the presses are ready to go.
 The problem is – no people.
 No one is coming to the office to punch the buttons, make and ship goods, pay the bills and collect the cash.

 Another big difference – this disaster is impacting everyone.
-Natural disasters take out locations – a city block razed by a tornado, county-wide flooding – so my business continuity plans revolve around fail-over sites for my server farm, temp locations for office workers, and alternate sites for distribution.
+Natural disasters take out locations – a city block razed by a tornado, county-wide flooding – so my business continuity plans revolve around fail-over sites for my server farm, temp locations for office workers, and alternate areas for distribution.
 But today, there is nowhere to go – shelter-at-home restrictions are national, even global in scope.

 Is it any wonder that many plans were not up to the challenge?
 And where do we go from here?